 Kanye is back in Chicago.

-A new mural has popped up in West Loop’s Fulton Market, paying homage to none other than the Chicago-raised rapper, record producer, and fashion designer, Kanye West.
+Chicago has an addition to its array of street art murals, this time paying homage to none other than the Chicago-raised rapper, record producer, and fashion designer, Kanye West.
 The famed musician who last year legally changed his name to just ‘Ye’ and is expected to run in the 2024 presidential election, has been brought to life by 47-year-old Hyde Park artist Chris Devins.

 According to Chris Devins’ website, the artist was motivated after walking passed a big blank wall in Fulton Market having discussed Kanye West over dinner with a friend that night.